Aurora-yzj/openwrt-selinux-policy/README.md

 because SELinux would not have permitted these operations if it were enforcing the policy.

-Another thing to be aware of is that SELinux will cache events and events that occur in permissive mode will only be printed once to avoid flooding of the logs.
+Another thing to be aware of is that SELinux will cache access vectors and events that occur in permissive mode will only be printed once to avoid flooding of the logs.
 If you want to force this cache to be flushed you can toggle the mode from permissive to enforcing and then back from enforcing to permissive.